Updated January 20, 2023

-I believe that most of the ways people talk about earning money online are legit.
-I also believe that very few people can do it.
+Let’s start here.
+Most of the ways people talk about earning money online are legit.
+BUT very few people succeed at any of them.
 If you are looking at monetizing from any of the old school or influencer models of monetizing, and I’ll talk about some better ones below, there are far more dreamers than there are people cashing in.

-There are different reasons for this, but in simplest terms, it’s damn hard to make money through a lot of the online methods.
+There are different reasons for this, but in simplest terms, it’s damn hard to make money through a lot of these methods.

 2. People don’t understand how much time it takes

 I make money off this website.
 But it’s still not a full-time income, I supplement with other things.
 And I have been doing this for at least three years, on and off, 20 to 60 hours a week.

 Now, if you were thinking of starting a blog or a YouTube channel, are you willing to put that much time in for free?
 Most people aren’t.
 Most people will start, do it for a few weeks, and then quit when they don’t get instant success.

 If you’ve ever read Robert Kiyosaki’s book, Rich Dad Poor Dad, you’ll remember that rule number one is that the rich don’t work for money.